zendeskgarden/react-components/docs/migration.md

 #### @zendeskgarden/react-utilities

 - This package has been removed.
-Migrate to `@zendeskgarden/container-utilities` to continue receiving updates.
+- Migrate to `@zendeskgarden/container-utilities` and `@zendeskgarden/react-theming` to continue
+  receiving updates.

 ## v8